Skip to main content

 How does Farxiga work?

-Farxiga works by helping your kidneys get rid of extra glucose (sugar) and sodium in your blood.
+Farxiga works by helping your kidneys get rid of extra sugar and sodium in your blood.
 The excess then comes out in your urine.

 Farxiga blocks a protein called SGLT2.
-This protein normally helps reabsorb glucose and sodium from your kidneys back into your bloodstream.
-By blocking SGLT2, Farxiga’s mechanism of action helps lower blood glucose levels and reduce the amount of stress on your kidneys.
+This protein normally helps your kidneys reabsorb sugar and sodium back into your bloodstream.
+By blocking SGLT2, Farxiga’s mechanism of action helps lower blood sugar levels and take stress off your kidneys.

 How does Farxiga treat CKD?